The chat box accepts normal messages, dice expressions, commands, and

 If these variables conflict, the first in the list is used:

-Variables defined in the body of the macro (from x = 3 for
+body (from x = 3 for example).

-Local variables.
+Macro-local variables.

 Group variables.